Quick answers to common questions about syncopioâ„¢.

 Does syncopio send notifications?

-Yes — email (SMTP) and ntfy push notifications for scan, transfer, failure, and cutover events.
+Yes.
+Email notifications (SMTP) for scan, transfer, failure, and cutover events.

 How do I deploy syncopio?